-MCD OUTCOME COMPONENT SCHOOL PLAN student-led conferencing, self and peer assessments and project-based learning.
-Formative and summative assessment will be used to determine student progress.
-Formative assessments, used to modify and validate instruction, will include observations, written assessments, performance assessments, graphic assessments, Treasures and Mathematics Periodic Assessments, teacher-made assessments, and self-assessments.
+MCD OUTCOME COMPONENT SCHOOL PLAN assessments, used to modify and validate instruction, will include observations, written assessments, performance assessments, graphic assessments, Treasures and Mathematics Periodic Assessments, teacher-made assessments, and self-assessments.
 Leadership indicators will be assessed through student portfolios.
 The portfolios would include but not be limited to a DVD of a performance, work samples, learning logs, audio recordings, art projects, interviews, journals, artifacts, etc. Summative assessments are administered to determine if students have mastered specific competencies and to identify instructional areas that need additional attention as determined by the California Standards Tests, California Modified Assessment (CMA), California Achievement Tests, Sixth Edition (CAT/6) Survey, California Alternate Performance Assessment (CAPA), Standards Based Test in Spanish (STS), periodic assessments in reading and math, and science, end of the unit tests, and the California English Language Development Test (CELDT), ELD Portfolios, progress report cards, portfolios, and teacher observations to determine student progress and to adjust the instructional practices in the classroom.
 Accommodations and Modifications The school will adhere to the modifications and accommodations which are found in the child's IEP.
-The IEP team will review the child's disability in making the determination regarding accommodations and modifications: Examples of accommodations and modifications are as follows: • Assignments are broken down into smaller parts • Cloze sentences • Sentence starters • Uniformed instruction for the assignment are adjusted to meet students needs
+The IEP team will review the child's disability in making the determination regarding accommodations and modifications: Examples of accommodations and modifications are as follows: Assignments are broken down into smaller parts Cloze sentences Sentence starters Uniformed instruction for the assignment are adjusted to meet students needs Use of tools such as calculators, reference materials, learning charts are allowed Changes in course content